-If you ever wondered why the same thing costs more today than it did 10 years ago, this inflation calculator is definitely going to help you.
-Read on to learn what is inflation, how to calculate the inflation rate, and how does it influence your savings.
+If you ever wondered why the same thing costs more today than it did 10 years ago, this inflation calculator is surely going to help you.
+Read on to learn what is inflation, how to calculate the inflation rate, and how it influences your personal finances or daily life.

-Inflation is defined as a continuous increase in prices of goods and services.
-If inflation is higher than zero, then the currency gradually loses its purchasing power, so its value decreases in time, so you need more of it to buy the same amount of goods or services.
+Inflation is a continuous increase in prices of goods and services.
+In case of inflation, the currency gradually loses its purchasing power, so its value decreases in time, so you need more of it to buy the same amount of goods or services.
 Therefore, the expressions “inflation” and the “fall in the value of money” are often used synonymously.